Proposal Submission Deadlines

 to individuals total $600.00 or more in a calendar year.
 The Faculty member awarded the Faculty Research Grant is responsible to advise the

-participants of these guidelines as they are IRS rules and MSU is required to follow
+participants of these guidelines as they are rules established by the IRS.

 Grants which result in materials which may be patented or copyrighted or which otherwise